The Frobenius morphism on flag varieties, I: Introduction

 \section{Abstract}

-In this paper, we continue the study of Frobenius direct images ${\sf F}_{\ast}\Oo _{{\bf G}/{\bf B}}$ and sheaves of differential operators $\D_{{\bf G}/{\bf B}}$ on flag varieties in characteristic $p$.
-We first show how the decomposition of ${\sf F}_{\ast}\Oo _{{\bf G}/{\bf B}}$ into a direct sum of indecomposable homogeneous bundles follows from appropriate semiorthogonal decompositions of the derived category of coherent sheaves $\Dd ^b({\bf G}/{\bf B})$, and then produce such decompositions when $\bf G$ is of type ${\bf A}_2$ (cf. \cite{HKR}), and ${\bf B}_2$.
-In the exceptional type ${\bf G}_2$ the method works for $p<11$, but for larger primes the non--standard cohomology vanishing of line bundles starts to play an essential r\^ole, and it requires further work to obtain a decomposition for generic $p$ in this case.

-When $p>h$, the Coxeter number of the corresponding group, the set of indecomposable summands in these decompositions forms a full exceptional collection in the derived category, thus confirming general prediction about decompositions of ${\sf F}_{\ast}\Oo _{{\bf G}/{\bf B}}$ (cf. \cite{KanYe}).

-\section{\bf Introduction}

-This paper continues the study of sheaves of differential operators on flag varieties in characteristic $p$ that we begun in a series of papers \cite{Sam} -- \cite{Vanth}.

-Recall briefly the setting.
+In this paper, given a semisimple algebraic group $\bf G$ of rank 2, we construct a special semiorthogonal decomposition in the derived category of coherent sheaves on the flag variety ${\bf G}/{\bf B}$.
+These decompositions are defined over the localization ${\mathbb Z}_{\rm S}$, where $\rm S$ is the set of bad primes for $\bf G$, while their block structure is compatible with the Bruhat order on Schubert varieties.
+The non--standard $t$--structures on $\Dd ^b({\bf G}/{\bf B})$ defined by these decompositions are self--dual with respect to the duality ${\mathcal RHom}_{{\bf G}/{\bf B}}(-,\omega _{{\bf G}/{\bf B}}^{\frac{1}{2}})$ given by the square root of the canonical sheaf of ${\bf G}/{\bf B}$.
+For the groups of classical type, this allows to construct an explicit decomposition of the higher Frobenii pushforward bundles ${\sf F}^n_{\ast}\Oo _{{\bf G}/{\bf B}}$ into a direct sum of indecomposable bundles.
+When $p>h$, the Coxeer number of the corresponding group, this set of indecomposable bundles forms a full exceptional collection in $\Dd ^b({\bf G}/{\bf B})$ defined over ${\mathbb Z}_{\rm S}$.

+\section{Introduction}

 Fix an algebraically closed field $k$ of characteristic $p>0$.
-Consider a simply connected semisimple algebraic group $\bf G$ over $k$, and let ${\bf G}_n$ be the $n$--the Frobenius kernel.
+Consider a simply connected semisimple algebraic group $\bf G$ over $k$, and let ${\bf G}_n$ be the $n$--th Frobenius kernel.
 Our main interest is in understanding the vector bundle ${\sf F}^n_{\ast}{\Oo}_{\bf G/B}$ on the flag variety ${\bf G}/{\bf B}$, where ${\sf F}_n: {\bf G/B}\rightarrow {\bf G/B}$ is the ($n$--th power of) Frobenius morphism.
-The bundle in question is homogeneous, and one would like to understand its ${\bf G}_n{\bf B}$--structure.
-However, such a description seems to be missing so far in general.
+The bundle in question is homogeneous, and one would like to understand its ${\bf G}_n{\bf B}$--structure, where ${\bf G}_n{\bf B}$ is the pullback of ${\bf B}$ via the Frobenius morphism on $\bf G$.
+However, such a description seems to be missing so far in general (cf. \cite[Appendix]{And}: "\dots a good description of the actual ${\bf B}$--structure of this representation seems to be hard to obtain, although such a description certainly would be very useful).